new welney sign The Welney Website

 photo from website's archives, source not recorded

 The church is locked when not in use.
-If you wish to see inside, come during a service (links bottom right) or on a Thursday morning community drop-in social, 10.00-11.45, and ask the Churchwarden for a tour - and enjoy refreshment afterwards.
+If you wish to see inside, come during a service (links top and bottom right) or on a Thursday morning community drop-in social, 10.00-11.45, and ask the Churchwarden for a tour - and enjoy refreshment afterwards.

 Otherwise, take a tour here.